Lightmean03/pyramidJava/README.md

 - There is alot that still needs to be add to this libary

 ## What this is
-This is my personal library of Java code.
-I made most of the code by some has been taken from Course contents and other materials
+This is my personal library of Java code, I made most of the code but some has been taken from course contents and other materials

 ## Why is this
 This library contatin useful methods that may be used again, aswell as methods for referencing syntax  and concepts in Java